vsanthanam/Athena/Sources/Athena/Athena.docc/Extensions/Serializer.md

 ## Overview

 You do not need to initialize instances of this type.
-Its interface only contains static methods.
+Its public interface only contains static methods.

 ## Topics